RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 ### **Notes**

 This book reflects decades of psychology research; no summary will do justice to the original.
-I have selected what I think are some of the most interesting ideas along with how I intend to apply them to my life _in italics._ Some ideas are omitted as I intend to cover them when I read their original source.
+I have selected what I think are some of the most interesting ideas along with how I intend to apply them to my life _in italics._ A couple key ideas are omitted as I intend to cover them when I read their original source.

 ##### **Part 1:**